iNgqikithi yokuPhica / Weaving Meanings: Telephone Wire Art from South Africa

 International Arts & Artists and Eric Key are pleased to present Gateways: African American Art from the Key Collection.
 Eric Key is an arts administrator, curator, investor, and collector who, being immersed in the art world for decades, has closely observed its relationship with African American artists over the years.
 Key began collecting African American art in the early 90s, long before the arts industry, and society at large, granted it the increased, but still not full, recognition it has today.

 IA&A is extremely pleased to bring this exhibition and its insight into African American art to our partners.
-Gateways will tour for four years, until late 2027 and is now open for bookings.
+Gateways will tour from 2025 to 2029 and is now open for bookings.

 Clearly Indigenous: Native Visions Reimagined in Glass